St. Botolph’s and

 Having your child baptised involves commitments by you and the church.
 If you accept the commitment

 · Encourage the child to grow in wonder and love of Jesus our Lord; to pray; be regular in worship; and belong

 to a church congregation.

 · To lead the child to Confirmation where he or she will own the vows of baptism personally.

 You will be asked to

-come to an All Age Eucharist (normally at 10 a.m. on the third Sunday of the month).
-After that service we will agree a date
+come to an Family Eucharist (at 10 a.m. on the first Sunday of the month).

 FREQUENTLY ASKED QUESTIONS